 The rabbinic understanding of this Scripture comes from their understanding of the original Hebrew for a few key words.
 Let’s take a look:

 - boil – בִּשֵׁל (bishel): This word is also translated as bake, cook, and roast.
 It is a more generic term, similar to our term, “cook.”
 It can refer to preparing food in general.

-- a young goat – גְּדִי (gedi): This word refers to the young of cattle, goats, and sheep throughout the Tanach.
+- a young goat – גְּדִי (gedi): This word refers to the young of cattle, goats, and sheep throughout the Tanack.
 Animals slaughtered for meat were typically young mammals.

 - in – בְּ (b’): a common Hebrew preposition that can mean in, on, or with – depending on the context.

-- milk – חָלָב (chalav): This word refers to all kinds of dairy, both in modern and biblical usage (the cheeses David brought to his brothers in 1 Sam.
+- milk – חָלָב (chalav): This word can refer to all kinds of dairy (the cheeses David brought to his brothers in 1 Sam.
 17:18 used this word).

-- its mother – אִמּוֹ (immo): Hebrew familial words are often used in an idiomatic sense – brothers refers to countrymen, fathers refers to elders, etc. Also, because of how flocks worked in agricultural economies, they likely would’ve interpreted this as referring to all milk from mammals.
+- its mother – אִמּוֹ (immo): Hebrew familial words are often used in an idiomatic sense – brothers refers to countrymen, fathers refers to elders, etc. Because of how flocks worked in agricultural economies, they may have applied this as referring to all milk from mammals.